-I think that reading your work aloud will be extremely illuminating to you if you’ve never even considered counting syllables.
+I think that reading your rhyming children’s books aloud will be extremely illuminating to you if you’ve never even considered counting syllables.
 The trick here, of course, is actually reading your work as it’s written, not reading your work with the rhythm that you want to impose on it.

 It’s amazing how writers tend to snap into their ideal rhythm when reading, even if that’s not exactly the rhythm they’ve written.
 Better yet, have someone else read your work to you.
 Where do they falter?
 Which sentences trip them up?
 It’s an incredibly illuminating exercise.